YOUR NQEMT EXAMINATIONS QUESTIONS ANSWERED

 Candidate orientation sheets have been posted on the notices area of the test centre so candidates will no longer need to handle these documents.

-All Prometric Test Centre Administrators (TCA’s) have access to a face mask, safety gloves and sanitizing materials.
+All Prometric Test Centre staff will wear masks at all times.
+All Administrators (TCA’s) have access to a safety gloves and sanitizing materials.
 All TCA’s will be required to wear and use these safety measures if the Government confirms this requirement.
+Prometric will not supply of face masks for candidates that present without a face covering/mask but will allow the candidate time to source one.

 Prior to entering the proctoring room, the following modified processes will be in place:

-During image capture the candidate will be asked to safely remove the face covering and replace once the image has been captured.
+- During image capture the candidate will be asked to safely remove the face covering and replace once the image has

 During the exam process, the following modified process will be in place: